 Emergency Preparedness and Safety Committee (Pat Klein)

-The EPSC met on October 28th to discuss the following topics.
+The Committee met on September 30, 2021 to discuss the following issues:

 Forestry and Beautification Committee (Barbara Raimondo)